Mugur Mihăescu: Member of the Chamber of Deputies (2024–present)

-In the 2024 parlamentary election on 1 December, Mihăescu ran again for the AUR party and was elected a member of the Chamber of Deputies for Olt County, taking office on 21 December.
+In the 2024 Romanian parliamentary election on 1 December, Mihăescu ran again for the AUR party and was elected a member of the Chamber of Deputies for Olt County, taking office on 21 December.
 He is part of the Parliament's Committee on Entrepreneurship and Tourism.
 Upon his election, Libertatea described Mihăescu as among the more "exotic personalities" of the new parliament.

 A June 2025 review by Europa Liberă showned him to be one of 17 MPs to own properties in Bucharest or Ilfov County while also receiving rent payments from the state.

 Relation to the Securitate

 On 30 November 2013, due to his status as a candidate for the mayoralty of Bucharest's Sector 5, Mihăescu was investigated by the National Council for the Study of Security Archives (CNSAS), in order to clarify his connections with the political security in communist Romania.
 CNSAS published the list of the people checked, and Mihăescu's name appears on this list, with the mention Military counterintelligence during the communist regime in Romania.